-Most families assume that every college is like that.
+Most families assume that every college grants significant merit-based scholarships or financial aid.
 They assume that their academically talented child will get money from whatever school they choose, and they are shocked to find out that is not true.
-A student can have a perfect ACT score and a 4.0 GPA, and Harvard will NOT give them any merit scholarship money.
+A student can have a perfect ACT score and a 4.0 GPA, and many big schools, like Harvard or even some “brand name” state schools, won’t give them any merit scholarship money.

 Most of these colleges award need-based aid instead.

-If you check out the list of colleges and universities that meet 100% of a family’s demonstrated financial need, you’ll see overlap with the list above.
+If you check out this list of colleges and universities that meet 100% of a family’s demonstrated financial need, you’ll see, with a little bit of research, that many of them don’t offer merit scholarships.
 Instead of awarding merit, they choose to spend their endowments to encourage those who have financial challenges to come to their school.

 Families need to understand where and how to shop for a college.
-If money is part of the conversation (and not too many families can afford to simply write a check for $100,000 to $300,000!), then they need to examine their personal situation.
-If they have financial need and academic talent, perhaps one of the schools listed above will be the best deal.
-If they have no financial need but have academic talent, they need to look elsewhere for that financial fit.
+If money is part of the conversation, which it should be (not too many families can afford to write a check to pay for school in full), then they need to examine their personal situation.

 Colleges that award merit aid give to those student who are above average.
 Above average varies by the institution.
 Often above average means in the top 25% of the admitted class.
 Families can use CollegeData.com to look up that middle 50% ACT range for a guideline of where their student may fall as compared to the rest of those admitted.